Propane vs. Natural Gas Furnaces: Which One Should You Choose?

 Table of Contents

-Before diving into a comparison, it’s essential to understand what propane and natural gas are and how they work as heating fuels.
+It’s important to comprehend what propane and natural gas are and how they function as heating fuels before delving into a comparison.

-Propane is a type of liquefied petroleum gas (LPG) extracted as a byproduct of natural gas processing and crude oil refining.
-It is stored in pressurized tanks and converted into a gas when released for use in furnaces, stoves, water heaters, and other appliances.
+One kind of liquefied petroleum gas (LPG) that is extracted as a byproduct of processing natural gas and refining crude oil is propane.
+It is kept in pressurized tanks and, when released, transformed into a gas for use in water heaters, stoves, furnaces, and other appliances.

-• Stored in liquid form in a tank and converted to gas when used.
+• stored in a tank as liquid and transformed into gas when needed.

-• Commonly used in areas without access to natural gas pipelines.
+• frequently utilized in places without natural gas pipelines.

-• Widely available in urban and suburban areas.
+• extensively accessible in both urban and suburban settings.

-• Burns cleaner than other fossil fuels, reducing emissions.
+• reduces emissions by burning cleaner than other fossil fuels.

 bcrc furnace installation vancouver project